GeoscienceAustralia/anuga_core/docs/source/evolve.rst

 every `yieldstep`, in this case every 1 second of simulation time.

 As the `evolve` construct provides a `for` loop (via the python `yield` construct) it is possible to include extra code within the loop.
-A typical `evolve` loop can provide some printed feedback, i.e.
+A typical `evolve` loop can provide some printed feedback the :meth:`print_timestepping_statistics <anuga.Domain.print_timestepping_statistics>` method, i.e.,

 >>> for t in domain.evolve(yieldstep=1.0, finaltime=10.0):
 >>>    domain.print_timestepping_statistics()